If you are in the right mood, this is a perfect lunch. To really appreciate it, watch Episode 5 of Season 1 of "Midnight Diner".

 Cilantro for color

-Boil the rice, water and salt for at least 1 and 1/2 hours, or use your pressure cooker.
+Simmer the rice, water and salt for at least 1 1/2 hours to 2 hours, or use your pressure cooker.

 The rice is done when there is no separation of rice and water.
 Stir as necessary near the end.
 When the rice is done, add the mushrooms, stir and let cook a minute or two.